 Education and research

-The Forssa Vocational Institute (FAI) offers vocational education and trains students for jobs in the logistics, machinery and metal, construction, business and IT and communications industries.
+The Forssa Vocational Institute (FAI) offers vocational education and trains students for jobs in the following fields: Culture, Natural Sciences, Catering and Domestic Services, Social services, Health and Care, Technology, Communication and Transport, Social sciences, Business Economics and Administration.
 Faktia, that works as part of FAI, provides tailored adult education and related competence development and training entities.

-Central actors in the development and research operations include the Natural Resources Institute’s Jokioinen unit and Häme University of Applied Sciences’ Forssa unit that hosts the degree programmes in sustainable development, nursing and bioeconomy engineering.
+Central actors in the development and research operations include the Natural Resources Institute’s Jokioinen unit and Häme University of Applied Sciences’ Forssa unit that hosts the degree programmes in Bioeconomy, Information and Communication Technology, Sustainable Development and Nursing.

 The history of Forssa began in 1847 when the Swedish-born Axel Wilhelm Wahren (1814–1885) established a cotton spinning mill by the Loimijoki River.
 As industrialisation gained speed, the town grew and developed closely together with the factory.
 In addition to the factories, Wahren commissioned the construction of apartments, a hospital, a library, a shop and a school.